CropProphet Enables Grains Market Strategy Testing

 Crop Yield Forecast Histories Available - Test Your Ideas

-Subscribers to the CropProphet Enterprise Modeller edition will receive a digital version of the history of 15 years of daily CropProphet crop production and yield forecasts.
+Subscribers to the CropProphet Modeller edition will receive a digital version of the history of 15 years of daily CropProphet crop production and yield forecasts.
 This data is intended to allow grains market participants to build and test trading strategies based on CropProphet forecasts.